Fresh clash along Assam-Meghalaya interstate border, none injured | Law-Order

 The situation remained calm but tense on Wednesday morning as police forces from both states prevented villagers from congregating at the spot where the clash occurred.

-''We are coordinating with our counterparts in Assam's West Karbi Anglong district to keep the situation under control,'' a senior official of the West Jaintia Hills district said.
+''We are coordinating with our counterparts in Assam's West Karbi Anglong district to keep the situation under control,'' a senior official of the West Jaintia Hills district told PTI.

+Lapangap village elder (Waheh Shnong) Deimonmi Lyngdoh claimed that farmers from the village tending to their paddy fields were attacked with catapults, bows and arrows by people from Assam who were hiding near the fields.

+''Learning about the attack, around 250-300 people from our village went to the spot and retaliated with bows and arrows and catapults, with the tension lasting the entire day yesterday,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)